 Keuper Gas Storage Limited (KGSL) is proposing to develop a new underground gas storage facility and associated development at the southern end of the Holford Brinefield and surrounding area, to the north of Middlewich in Cheshire, adjacent to existing gas storage facilities.
 The proposed development would involve creating underground cavities in salt rock that would be used to store natural gas to help meet our growing energy needs in the UK.

 Because of the project’s importance in helping the UK meet its increasing energy needs, the KGSP is classified as a Nationally Significant Infrastructure Project (NSIP).
-This means that rather than going through the local authority like most planning applications, the KGSP requires a Development Consent Order (DCO) from the Secretary of State for Energy and Climate Change (DECC).
+This means that rather than going through the local authority like most planning applications, the KGSP requires a Development Consent Order (DCO) from the Secretary of State for Business, Energy and Industrial Strategy (BEIS).
 This process is managed by the Planning Inspectorate.
 The KGSP has a webpage on the Planning Inspectorate website.

 For information about the proposed development, download the Proposal Summary Document from the ‘Library’ page by clicking here.